Jiusoft/pythonc/README.md

 ## Advantages

-- Run a Python file as ./ without python3 prefix.
+- Run a Python file as ./ without python3 prefix
-- Smaller file than the one that PyInstaller makes.
+- Smaller file than the one that PyInstaller makes
+- Can do everything that is included in vanilla Python

 ## Disadvantages

-- You still need Python 3 interpreter in order to run the Executable File.
+- You still need Python 3 interpreter in order to run the Executable File
+- No requirements support, use virtual environment or requirements.txt
+- No Windows Support Yet

 ## To Install